-The Roof Hugger is sub-purling usually made from 16 gauge steel in 10-12 Ft lengths.
+The Roof Hugger metal roof overlay system is sub-purling usually made from 16 gauge steel in 10-12 Ft lengths.
 They are notched to fit over top of your existing metal roofing profile and are installed directly on the existing purling.
 Insulation may be used over the roof hugger to add insulation to a building but the cavity can also be left open.
 New metal roofing panels can then be installed onto the new roof hugger-sub purling.
 One benefit of a roof hugger system if that you don't necessarily have to go back with a standing seam roof panel, the roof hugger will also take screws such as R-panel or other types of screw down metal roofing although standing seam metal is preferable.

 Metal on Metal Lay Over